Short-Term Limited Duration Plans Proposed Rule Released

 On January 4, 2018 the Department of Labor released a proposed rule that would expand the definition of an employer, allowing more small businesses and self-employed individuals to join together for the sole purpose of offering health insurance through association health plans.
 It is unclear how these association health plans would be regulated and importantly, they would not be required to cover Essential Health Benefits and guarantee other patient protections created by the ACA.
 These plans would be able to charge lower premiums and draw in younger, healthier individuals because they do not have to cover all Essential Health Benefits or comply with patient protections created by the ACA.
 These changes would destabilize the ACA marketplace on which people with complex chronic conditions like epilepsy who rely on for quality, affordable care.
 We are bringing together state and national patient and community groups to issue public comments on our concerns about how the proposal could negatively impact access to quality, affordable health care.

-I Am Essential Comment Letter - Association Health Plans Proposed Rule (List in formation)
+I Am Essential Comment Letter - Association Health Plans Proposed Rule (March 6, 2018)

 President's Executive Order on Association Health Plans and Short-Term Limited Duration Plans Could Undermine Individual Insurance Marketplace